mangalam-research/wed/doc/tech_notes.rst

    obscure or unsupported packages, or do we want to focus on wed?
 We chose the latter.

-.. warning:: Some of the browser-dependent tests may fail on browsers
-             other than Chrome.
-Eventually, wed will work the same on all browsers but at the moment development efforts are spent elsewhere than hunting down differences in browser behavior.
-For instance, as of 2013/07/19 some of the caret movement tests fail on Firefox.
-This does not prevent using wed on Firefox.

-.. warning:: As part of normal development, wed is tested on Chrome
-             first, Firefox second.
-Other browsers will eventually be added to this list as the Selenium-based tests take shape.

 Troubleshooting the Selenium Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~